 A 48-Hour Guide to Bath, Somerset

 Nestled in southwest England, Bath is a stunning UNESCO World Heritage city combining historical charm and contemporary flair.
 It is perfect for a one-night, two-day getaway and offers an ideal mix of relaxation and culture.
 With accessible travel options and walkable attractions, it’s a destination worth the journey for solo travellers, friends, and family.
+My friend Clare and I decided on an autumn overnight stay to visit friends in this beautiful Georgian city.

 Please also check out the VISIT BATH website for lots more information.